Parzival-3141/Zig-Playdate-Template/README.md

 # Zig Template for Playdate

 ## Overview
 Write your [Playdate](https://play.date) game in [Zig](https://ziglang.org)!
-Use this template as a starting point to write your games in Zig.
+Use this package and it's example app as a starting point to write your games in Zig.
 The `build.zig` will allow you to generate a Playdate `.pdx` executable that will work both in the simulator and on hardware.

 ## Things To Be Aware Of
 - Not Everything Has Been Tested